kmpoltorak/pdf-text-miner/README.md

 # Overview
-A script that reads PDF and searches inside provided text or sentences in doublequotes.
+A script that reads PDF and searches inside provided text or sentences in double quotes

 # Prerequirements
 * Install Python3